JNCressey/item-respawn-timer/README.md

 # Item Respawn Timer
 Show timers for respawning items

+Predictions can be slightly off.
+Because the respawn time depends on how many players are currently in the world, and the world populations are only periodically sent to the client.

 ## dev to-dos
 - don't start timer from going up stairs or running away, only when item is taken
 - work for all respawning items, not just lumbridge castle mind rune